dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 Compatible only with macOS 10.15 (Catalina).

-If you want to run it on an older macOS,
-[build dosbox-staging yourself straight from the source][1].
-Send us patches if you improve something! :)

 *macOS uses its Gatekeeper feature to prevent users from running externally-hosted 3rd party software, such as dosbox-staging.
 See [the section below](#apple-gatekeeper) to learn how to fix it.*